sbtah/dark-search/README.md

 Welcome to the Dark Search!

 This is a python based crawler service.
 Project was built with Django, Celery and asyncio.
 Its main purpose is to search for Tor domains while providing information and statistics about them.
-Current focus is to find and identify domains with content related to: hacking, ransomware, data bases, leaked credentials etc.
+Current focus is to find and identify and compare domains with content related to: hacking, ransomware, data bases, leaked credentials etc.

 ### Current state:
 - The project is being redesigned.
 Previous working version is on `archived` branch.

 ## Features
-- Crawl secified webpage,
+- Crawl specified webpage,
 - Filter urls,
 - Schedule crawl tasks for newly found domains.